The Art of Matching Kidneys Is Saving More Lives

 Living donor transplants require the donor and recipient to have compatible blood and antibodies.
 If a friend or relative wants to donate but isn’t compatible, what can be done?

 That’s where kidney swaps come in.
 A kidney swap facilitates odd pairs to find matches with individuals outside their orbit.
-Kidneys from perfectly matched donors can function for over thirty years.
+Kidneys from perfectly matched donors can function for more than 30 years.

-A swap can go something like this—your brother needs a kidney, and you want to donate but your blood type isn’t a match, or you have particular antibodies that may lead to a rejection.
+A swap can go something like this: your brother needs a kidney, and you want to donate but your blood type isn’t a match, or you have particular antibodies that may cause rejection.
 The solution?
 You give your kidney to a stranger who is a match, and their friend or relative donates a kidney that is compatible with your brother.
 It’s a game of matchmaking that would make Yente proud.

 In 2004, Lloyd Ratner, MD, Director of the Kidney and Pancreas Transplant Program at Columbia, became the first surgeon in New York state to perform a two-way kidney swap, involving four people (two donors, two recipients).
-Since then, even larger swaps have been performed, including a mega-chain in 2007 that brought in sixty people, thirty kidneys, and seventeen medical centers from all around the country.
+Since then, even larger swaps have been performed, including a "mega-chain" in 2007 that linked 60 people, 30 kidneys, and 17 medical centers from all around the country.

-These paired exchange programs have created matches for people who wouldn’t find a kidney otherwise and have saved thousands of lives over the years.
-But there are some drawbacks to such a sprawling transplant network: time, distance, money, and the many unpredictable factors in between.
+These paired-exchange programs have created matches for people who might never have found a kidney otherwise and saved thousands of lives.
+But there are some drawbacks to such a sprawling transplant network: time, distance, cost, and the many unpredictable factors in between.

 The Smaller the Kidney Swap the Better